Tongkat Info & FAQ

-There are a total four species being referred by locals with the name Tongkat Ali, according to the Journal of applied science, but I count five including Jackiopsis ornata which is often called Red Tongkat Ali, though perhaps may not be an official member of the same species.
+There are a total four species being referred by locals with the name Tongkat Ali, according to the Journal of applied science, but I count five including Jackiopsis ornata which is often called Red Tongkat Ali, though is not be an official member of the same species.

-Eurycoma longifolia, yellow/beige in color, the most studied and the most used for extracts.
+Eurycoma longifolia, yellow/beige in color in it's raw form, is the most studied and the most used for extracts.
 When people talk about Tongkat Ali, this is usually what they are referring to and is really the only species you should consider if you are basing your purchase on studies.

 Polyathia bullata, also known as Hitam, which is Black/dark brown on the outside and creamy white on the inside, sometimes called King.
 Also used in extracts by some manufacturers though not as much and is not very well studied.

 Eurycoma apiculata, very little info about this species online.

 Goniothalamus sp, very little info about this species available online.

 Jackiopsis ornata, also known as Merah, which has reddish pink tinge to it in places and is called Red Tongkat Ali by some people in Malaysia.
 It is apparently not as bitter as Eurycoma Longifolia and is said to have a pleasant Ginseng like taste.

 Tongkat Ali has a very long history of popular use in the far east as a herbal remedy and as an aphrodisiac, which was apparently a rather nice side effect discovered by accident.